domwhewell-sage/LLMFuzzer/README.md

 ## 🎩 Acknowledgments
 LLMFuzzer couldn't exist without the community.
 We appreciate all our contributors and supporters.
 Let's make AI safer together! 💖

+@mns - for his repository and allowing the fork